 We found 7 urologists who accept United Healthcare near Hamden, CT.

 Dr. Joseph Camilleri, who practices in Derby, CT, Hamden, CT, and New Haven, CT, is a medical specialist in urology (urinary tract disease).
-Dr. Camilleri accepts Anthem, ConnectiCare, and Blue Cross/Blue Shield, in addition to other insurance carriers.
-He has an open panel.
-Before performing his residency at Lincoln Medical and Mental Health Center and a hospital affiliated with New York Medical College, Dr. Camilleri attended New York Medical College for medical school.
+Dr. Camilleri accepts Anthem, ConnectiCare, and Blue Cross/Blue Shield, as well as other insurance carriers.
+After completing medical school at New York Medical College, he performed his residency at Lincoln Medical and Mental Health Center and a hospital affiliated with New York Medical College.
 In addition to English, he speaks Spanish.
 He is affiliated with Griffin Hospital and Yale New Haven Health System.
 He welcomes new patients.

 Clinical interests: Prostate Problems, Bladder Cancer, Cystoscopy, Tumor, Ureteroscopy, Circumcision, Kidney Stones, ...
 (Read more)